Disorder, entropy and harmonic functions: Linearly growing harmonic functions on the infinite cluster of percolation

 \begin{proposition} For almost every environment $\omega$, any harmonic function $h$ on $\omega$ with linear growth satisfies that for every compact $K\subset \mathbb R^d$, the sequence $(h_n)|_{K}$ is uniformly bounded and equicontinuous. \end{proposition}

-\begin{proof} Fix a harmonic map $h$ with (at most) linear growth on an environment $\omega$.
+\begin{pf} Fix a harmonic map $h$ with (at most) linear growth on an environment $\omega$.
 There exists $A>0$ such that $|h(x)|\le A|x|$.
-We only need to prove equicontinuity on the ball (other compact sets $K$ work the same).
-To do so, we prove that for any $\eta>0$, there exists $\delta>0$ such that $(h(a)-h(b))^2\le \eta n^2$ for any two points $a,b\in \Bb_\rho(n)$ at distance $\delta n$ of each other, when $n$ is large enough.
-For this reason, we will always assume that $n$ is large enough so that \PW{} and the $d$-dimensional volume growth \eqref{eq:vold} hold true for an appropriate $\lambda$.
+We only need to prove equicontinuity on the ball, as this property passes to subsets.
+To do so, we prove that for any $\eta>0$, there exists $\delta>0$ such that $(h(a)-h(b))^2\le\eta n^2$ for any two points $a,b\in\Bb_\rho(n)$ at distance $\delta n$ of each other, when $n$ is large enough (it is easy to see that our procedure for extending $h$ to $\R^d$ allows to prove the needed estimates only for $a$ and $b$ in $\omega$).
+For this reason, we will always assume that $n$ is large enough so that the Poincar\'e inequality \PW{} and the $d$-dimensional volume growth \eqref{eq:vold} hold true for $\lambda=2$.